 Rubio, whose parents emigrated from Cuba, was a co-author of a bipartisan immigration overhaul that would have provided a pathway to citizenship for immigrants in the U.S. illegally.
 Rubio backed off the issue, after the measure came under fire from conservatives, saying it could not win enough support in Congress.

 Rubio now says that border security must be improved first, followed by revamping the process now used to allow people to immigrate.
 Rubio has been sharply critical of the Obama administration's executive actions on immigration, saying that the president has exceeded his constitutional power.

-Rubio has been a consistent critic of Obama's foreign policy efforts, including the president's dealings with Latin American countries and he has called those policies naive, timid and neglectful.
+Rubio has been a consistent critic of Obama's foreign policy efforts, including the president's dealings with Latin American countries which he has called naive, timid and neglectful.
 Rubio has been a leading critic of Obama's decision to restore diplomatic ties to Cuba and called it a "victory for oppressive governments."

 His championing of American exceptionalism makes him more of hawk than some of his rivals.
 He was among 47 senators who signed a letter warning that Congress could upend the deal being worked out by the U.S., Iran and others to control Tehran's nuclear program.
 The letter infuriated the White House, which considered the diplomatic deal the best way to dismantle Iran's nuclear program.

 Rubio, like many Republicans, has called for the repeal of Obama's health care law.
 Although he's criticized the growth of entitlement programs, he has called for increasing military spending.
 Rubio and Arkansas Sen. Tom Cotton wrote an opinion piece in March saying the armed forced will be "dangerously unready to deploy" if Congress does not reverse recent cuts to military spending.